dishmint/LexicalCases/docs/index.md

 ## Introduction

 About a year ago I started working on functionality that lead to this package.
 I had to find cases of adjectives preceding words or phrases for a task at work, and thought it would be great to search wikipedia, gather data and do some analysis.
-The Wolfram Language has functions built in, like TextCases for example, but the solution I came up with took too long.
-Something like this: (`TextCases[<text>, Containing["AdjectivePhrase", Verbatim["dogs"]]]`).
-I first specified the pattern structure in a list, and since I only cared about adjectives coming before words, the order was fixed: `{"Adjective", "dogs"}`.
-Though I soon realized I might want a spcification that's more flexible, well, the fruits of that realization I introduce below.
+The Wolfram Language has functions built in, like [TextCases](https://reference.wolfram.com/language/ref/TextCases.html) for example, but the solution I came up with took too long, and it just wasn't flexible enough.
+Early iterations of the [LexicalCases](./LexicalCases.md) functionality had patterns structured in a list, and since I only cared about adjectives coming before words, the order was fixed: `{"Adjective", "dogs"}`.
+I soon realized I may want a more flexible specification, and that's what this project hopes to offer.

 ## Installation